panda-planner-dev/pandaPIparser/doc/verify/format.md

 You have to specify as many IDs as the method has subtasks declared in the input.
 Each of the IDs will correspond to one of the subtasks of the method.

-If the method is totally-ordered, the ith ID will be that of the ith subtask.
+If the method is totally-ordered, the *i*th ID will be that of the *i*th subtask.
 If the method is partially-ordered, you may output the IDs of the subtasks in any topological order of the subtasks. pandaPIparser will check any mapping of IDs to subtasks declared by the method as long as it is compatible with the declared task names and arguments.
-Note that this is necessary, as there is no means to unique determine an ordering of the subtasks of a partially-ordered methods.
+Note that this is necessary, as there is no means to uniquely determine an ordering of the subtasks of partially ordered methods.
 Not all input formats that HDDL can be compiled into allow for labels for the subtasks and some languages require a different order of appearance of the tasks in the domain.
 Thus pandaPIparser is as lax as possible.
 If the mapping is still unique (using task types and parameter values), it will be able to provide more helpful output.